sverweij/dependency-cruiser/doc/options-reference.md

 > :bulb: Make sure the prefix ends on a `/`.

+### `baseDir`: specify a directory to cruise from

+> :shell: there is no command line equivalent for this at the moment

+By default dependency-cruiser will take the current working directory to start a cruise from.
+If you want to alter that you can pass it in this attribute.

 ## reporterOptions

 In the `reporterOptions` attribute you can pass things to reporters to influence